internetee/rest-whois/README.md

 </VirtualHost>
 ```

-Deploy from your machine:
+## Deploying from your machine:

     mina pr deploy

-Data Base
+## Database
 ----------
-The database is shared and all operations are taking place in the registry project.
-It is not recommended to make operations and migrations within the framework of rest-whois.
+The database is shared, and all operations take place in the registry project.
+It is not recommended to perform operations or migrations within the framework of rest-whois.